daniel-jacks/VF-takehome/README.md

 2. The input string is less than 4 digits long
 (This goes back to what my idea of the "best" vanity numbers is; I think any word that is 3 characters long, or less, is not that memorable.) <br />

 The strings that the Lambda produce are checked against a [word list](https://www.npmjs.com/package/wordlist-english) of ~275000 words, and if the string is included in this list, it will be added to the vanity numbers array.
-This array will ultimately be returned to the caller in the form of text-to-speech via Amazon Connect.
+This array will ultimately be returned to the caller in the form of text-to-speech via Amazon Connect. <br />

+I used Replit to easily build out/test my step function and how efficient it is.
+Check out the [efficiency test](https://replit.com/@daniel-jacks/VanityNumbas#index.js) and follow the instructions between lines 30 - 34 to compare the recursive function before and after the regex implementation.
+It takes a second to run so give it a bit of time.

 ## Built With
 ### Application